-The General Data Protection Regulation (GDPR) initiative will change the way the world collects consumer data.
+The General Data Protection Regulation (GDPR) initiative has changed the way the world collects consumer data.

-As a result of this change, we expect a huge upsurge in the demand for inbound marketing strategies.
+Thanks to GDPR, we're witnessing a huge upsurge in demand for inbound marketing strategies.

-Consumers will be given far more control over their personal data when GDPR comes into play, and organisations that fail to comply will be charged £17.2m (€20m) or 4% of their annual turnover.
+Consumers have far more control over their personal data now GDPR has come into play, and organisations that fail to comply will be charged £17.2m (€20m) or 4% of their annual turnover.

 "GDPR applies to everyone - every business in the country needs to understand it - but for most, the implementation shouldn’t actually be that painful"

 Many business owners and managers are currently treating GDPR as a burden, but they couldn’t be more wrong.
 Adopting an inbound marketing strategy could attract valuable leads to you in an ethically compliant and highly effective manner, fuelling business growth.

 According to HubSpot, companies are three times more likely to see higher returns using inbound marketing when compared against outbound, and inbound costs per lead are likely to cost up to 62% less than traditional outbound methods.

 The UK’s current Data Protection Act was conceived in 1998, the same year Google was founded.
 Unsurprisingly, this legislation doesn’t deal with many aspects of personal data protection that are relevant to us today.

 This isn’t an attack on UK businesses by the European market.
 The UK Government is actively driving GDPR development and implementation, and the regulations will be applicable to us, Brexit or no Brexit.